-Detention are scheduled to take place as soon as possible after the event / behaviour incident or trigger generating the detention, usually the next day.
+Detentions are scheduled to take place as soon as possible after the event / behaviour incident or trigger generating the detention, usually the next day.
 Contact is made with home to alert parent / carers to the detention.

 Detention lasts for 1 hour immediately after school, starting at 3pm and take place in the Isolation Room and is supervised by senior members of staff.
-A Headteachers detention last a further 15 minutes over and above a standard detention, finishing at 4.15pm.
+A Headteachers detention last a further 15 minutes, finishing at 4.15pm.